How to Fix Foamy Hot Tub Water: Spa Causes and Home Remedies

 • Soak them in a filter-cleaning solution

-• Rinse thoroughly before reinstalling.
+• Rinse before reinstalling.

 Many foam problems clear up quickly once the filters are properly cleaned.